skandavish/Fall2016-proj5-grp3/README.md

 Chenxi also explored naive bayes, multinomial and ML-KNN.

 Skanda created the clean dataset using a lean code.
 Skanda also created new features, rolled up the data and ensured no loss in information.
 Skanda tried boosting, random forest and multinomial logistic regression for predictions.
 XX and XX developed baseline classification model for evaluation.

-AB, EF and GH discussed and designed the model evaluation protocol.
-CD carried out the computation for model evaluation.
-All team members contributed to the GitHub repository and prepared the presentation.
+All team members contributed to the GitHub repository.
 All team members approve our work presented in our GitHub repository including this contribution statement.